FEMessage/el-form-renderer/docs/guide-en-custom-rules-in-custom-component.md

-# Custom rules in custom component
+# Setting validation rules in custom component

-## What benefit to set validation rules in custom component?
+## Why sets validation rules in custom component?

-A complex form item configuration often requires the definitions of validation rules to restrict users input, there may custom validators in the rules.
+A complex form item configuration often needs to define some rules to check user input.
+And there may also be some validation in the rules.
+Gernerally, this will cause configurations becomes very long.
-Adding a bunch of such form items, it will cause the configuration item of the page file to become very long and long.

-Now el-form-renderer provides an interface for custom component.
-Custom component can set some rules internally to achieve encapsulation and hiding.
-Users can no longer care about the validation rules of the form.
+The solution is set validation rules internally in custom components.
+Hiding configurations inside, so developers can no longer care about the validation rules, just import the component and use it.

-**Just one component, it's all done for you!**

 ## Tutorial